Search Results

 Southern Tier EMT-B Academy Resources Below are the links to resources for students in our 2025 EMT-B Academy Prework Assignments/ Schedule Pearson eTextbook Prework trainings and paperwork: Hazmat Training FEMA ICS-100: Introduction to the Incident Command System FEMA IS-700: National Incident Management System, An introduction NYS Mandated Reporter Training DOH 3312 Student Health History Form NYS Practical Skills Exam Videos: PSE Station 1: Medical Assessment PSE Station 2: Trauma Assessment PSE Station 3: Cardiac Arrest Management PSE Station 4: Bag-Valve Mask Apneic with a Pulse PSE Station 5A: Upper Airway Adjuncts and Suction PSE Station 5B: Supplemental Oxygen Administration PSE Station 5C: Bleeding Control and Shock Management PSE Station 6A: Immobilization Skills- Long Bone PSE Station 6B: Immobilization Skills- Joint Injury PSE Station 6C: Immobilization Skills- Traction Splint

-- Psychologist | STHCS
+- STEMS | STHCS

 - Blood Glucometry | STHCS